COLA508/esp32_IOT_Learning_Kit/docs/source/course1.rst

 1. You can directly copy the code provided above into the Arduino IDE for burning.

-2. Find the **1.Button_LED.ino** file in the provided folder, download it, open it with the Arduino IDE, and burn the program to the ESP32 development board.
+2. Find the **1.Button_LED.ino** file in the provided folder, download it, open it with the **Arduino IDE**, and burn the program to the ESP32 development board.

-3. Find the **1.Button_LED.bin** file in the provided folder, download it and use Flash Download Tool to flash the program to the ESP32 development board.
+3. Find the **1.Button_LED.bin** file in the provided folder, download it and use **Flash Download Tool** to flash the program to the ESP32 development board.

 ----